 Based on an Entrepreneur article, 4 out of 10 internet users will leave a website that takes more than three seconds to load.
 That’s a decrease in possible engagement and conversion rates for the website.

-To prevent a poor user experience (UX) not only on websites but on digital products as well, most companies hire user experience designers.
+To prevent a poor user experience (UX) not only on websites but on digital products as well, most companies hire UX design agencies in London.
 UX designers specialize in making products, services, or technology user-friendly, accessible, convenient, and enjoyable for users.

 And as UX focuses on the users’ demands, preferences, and behavior, one aspect that people in the product design industry should understand is user research.